Sharmiajith/Loola-TV-Live-Streaming-Backend-Platform/README.md

 4. Model communicates with the database.
 5. MySQL returns the required data.
 6. Flask sends a JSON response to the client.

+### Live Streaming Flow

+1. Streamer sends a live video using OBS or another streaming application.
+2. The stream is received through an RTMP endpoint.
+3. FFmpeg processes the video and audio stream.
+4. The processed stream is prepared for delivery to viewers.
+5. WebSocket handles real-time events such as viewer count, chat, and stream status.

 ## ⚙️ Installation